YuchenFan48/SSRL/README.md

    <img src="figs/tts.png" alt="TTS." style="width: 80%;">
 </p>

-Our experiments demonstrate that SSRL consistently improves performance across a variety of tasks and models.
+After that, we experiment on SSRL to teach LLMs how to leverage self-search capabilities effectively.
+Our results demonstrate that SSRL consistently improves performance across a variety of tasks and models.

 Furthermore, although SSRL is trained offline, it can be seamlessly applied to online search engines, further boosting its performance.